pixelknitter/simple-dashboard/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://api.vercel.com/v1/integrations/deploy/prj_ASo9qBeQydZhFyPfc3JY1ACf5VRX/64A278RrGp)

+# Setup

+1. Setup your database locally with two options:
+   - **PostGRES**
+     1. Install `postgres` [locally](https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/) and use the username/password in `DATABASE_URL` provider in `.env`, these should be used for connection:
+     ```
+     host: localhost
+     port: 5432
+     username: local
+     password: password
+     ```
+   - **SQLite**
+     1. Swap out your `datasource` in `schema.prisma`:
+     ```prisma
+       datasource db {
+         provider = "sqlite"
+         url      = env("DATABASE_URL")
+       }
+     ```
+     2. Update your `.env` to instead point to:
+     ```bash
+     DATABASE_URL="file:./dev.db"
+     ```
+     3. Delete `./prisma/migrations`
+     4. Run `prisma migrate dev --name init` to initialize the local DB - this should create a `./prisma/dev.db` if one doesn't exist
+     5. You can see the database by running `yarn prisma seed`

+# Retrospective

+## What could be improved?

+- ran into issues with types and generation artifacts from schema to `zod` validation resolvers
+- the graph has a simple interface that could be improved with a more readable x-axis labeling
+- the notes page could include more styling clean up to improve the negative space
+- the `Layout` component added more white space than originally intended.
+Didn't bother to dig into this for now.
+- configuring the Heroku Postgres instance was an extra step that required additional testing.
+Next time, I'd start with setting that up.
+- improve the loading states - they're pretty basic
+- ended up skipping tests - could configure them to run when deployment

+## What went well?

+- Enjoyed trying out some new technologies and organizing the code
+- Made use of generics
+- Converted the test data for graph into an API as well
+- Setup a local Postgres instance for deployment

 # Take home test

 This project serves as the starting point for the 'take home' evaluation.
 You will have a week to complete this project.
 The due date isn't completely set in stone.
 If you need another day or two that's not an issue.
 If you have any questions feel free to reach out.